-Sensitivity of touch is a necessary skill for drawing at the highest levels.
+Sensitivity of touch is a necessary skill for learning how to draw at the highest levels.

 When I started learning how to draw at an atelier, I was completely astonished when observing my very first drawing demonstration.
 The instructor picked up a piece of charcoal and went to draw a line on paper.
 Immediately, he threw the charcoal aside and said that even though it was labeled soft, it was actually much too hard to be considered a soft charcoal.